cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 Run `gpcheckcat` with the various options and interpret the results.

-## 12. User data and table distribution
+## Lesson 12.
+User data and table distribution

 In CBDB, the master instance does not store user data.
 Segments store user data, and the data is not shared between segments.